 Awareness colors help:

-- Normalize conversations about mental health
+- Normalize discussions regarding mental health

 - Encourage early intervention